 Humans experience a monthly estrus cycle versus dogs, which experience estrus approximately twice a year

-In dogs, the uterine lining is absorbed if pregnancy does not result, whears in humans it is not absorbed but shed and released, resulting in a “period”, or menstruation.
+In dogs, the uterine lining is absorbed if pregnancy does not result, whereas in humans it is not absorbed but shed and released, resulting in a “period”, or menstruation.

 Humans are sexually receptive regardless of the phase of estrous they are experiencing.
 Dogs and most other female mammals are only receptive during their heat or estrus phases.